 - South Carolina

-You can find our licenses to act as a lender here in our states as follows: Florida, Idaho, Ohio, Texas, Utah, Washington, Louisiana, and California.
+You can find our licenses to act as a lender here in our states as follows: Florida(for loans generated prior to 6/15/22), Idaho, Ohio, Texas, Utah, Washington, Louisiana, and California.
 This means that we directly help 63.4 million Americans get cash in tight situations — about 20% of the country by population, or 16% of the country by area!
-Through our partnership with Coastal Community Bank, Member FDIC, we also serve customers in Mississippi, Missouri, Michigan, Indiana, South Carolina, Iowa, Kansas, Kentucky, Alabama, Tennessee, Oklahoma, Rhode Island, and Delaware.
+Through our partnership with Coastal Community Bank, Member FDIC, we also provide new loans to customers in Florida, Michigan, Iowa, and Alabama.

 We loan money to those in these qualifying states via our app accessible from the Google Play Store and the App Store.
 If you live in one of our covered states, you can borrow money and start building your credit today!
 Note that rates vary by state, but don’t worry, we keep them lower other financial solutions.